Nagaprasad-ts/Nagaprasad-ts/README.md

 Web Developer Intern
 --------------------

-I am pursuing my degree at the Global Academy Of Technology
+I am BE in Computer Science & Engg Graduate from Global Academy Of Technology

 * 🌍  I'm based in Bangalore
 * ✉️  You can contact me at [tsnagaprasadts@gmail.com](mailto:tsnagaprasadts@gmail.com)